 The Company is restating, for reasons described below, the consolidated balance sheet as of December 31, 2005 and the related consolidated statements of operations, stockholders' equity and cash flows for the years ended December 31, 2005 and 2004.
 In addition, we are restating the unaudited quarterly financial information and financial statements for the interim periods of 2005.
+The unaudited quarterly financial information and financial statements for the interim periods of 2005.
+The unaudited quarterly financial information and financial statements for the interim periods of 2005.
 The unaudited quarterly financial information and financial statements for the interim periods of 2006 are not restated, and the impact from the restatement was recorded in the three months ended December 31, 2006, as it did not have a material impact on 2006 annual or interim operating results.
 The restatements do not result in a change to our previously reported revenue, cash flow from operations or total cash and cash equivalents shown in our historical consolidated financial statements.